-The variety of tires you have to choose from can be a significant factor in deciding which tire to use.
+The variety of tires can be a significant factor in deciding which tire to use.
 Consider the budget you have to spend on tires and the performance and durability you need.

 Tubeless tires may not be as ubiquitous as clincher tires, but that’s quickly changing.

 You’re only likely to see them on high-end mountain bikes and some road bikes.
 However, the market for tubeless tires is growing quickly.
 With their advantages in puncture prevention and the ability to run lower tire pressure, tubeless tires quickly become the tire of choice for many cyclists.

 Most tire manufacturers are increasingly adding new tubeless lines across the mid-tiered pricing range.

 Clincher tires can be found in every price range.

 As clincher tires are typically found on all entry-level bikes, expect to find many budget options here.
 There are many expensive high-performance clincher tires with lightweight advanced rubber compounds too.

 Although inner tubes are generally inexpensive, they are costly as they must be replaced when punctured.
 You can save money by learning to patch and repair the tubes yourself.

 Tubeless tires are more expensive than clincher tires.